Skip To Main Content

 In the UNCOVER clinical trials, Candida infections occurred in 1.4% of patients who received ixekizumab 80 mg every 2 weeks (Q2W) and in 0.6% of patients who received ixekizumab 80 mg every 4 weeks (Q4W) through week 12.2

 Oral candidiasis occurred more frequently in the ixekizumab group than in the placebo group.
 In the first 12 weeks of treatment, dose-dependent oral candidiasis was observed with ixekizumab.
-Across the trials, oral candidiasis was reported in
+Across the induction period (12 weeks), the exposure‑adjusted incidence rates of oral candidiasis were

-Overall, Candida infections were localized and did not lead to discontinuation from study drug.4 In most cases, the infections were mild-to-moderate in severity, and resolved with standard oral or topical antifungal treatments.5,6 One patient who received ixekizumab 80 mg Q2W experienced a moderate skin Candida infection of the axilla and groin, which was treated with topical clotrimazole twice daily for 1 month, followed by a topical combination product containing isoconazole and corticosteroid for approximately 2 weeks.
-The patient continued treatment with ixekizumab.5
+Overall, Candida infections were localized and did not lead to discontinuation from study drug.3 In most cases, the infections were mild-to-moderate in severity, and resolved with standard oral or topical antifungal treatments.4,5 One patient who received ixekizumab 80 mg Q2W experienced a moderate skin Candida infection of the axilla and groin, which was treated with topical clotrimazole twice daily for 1 month, followed by a topical combination product containing isoconazole and corticosteroid for approximately 2 weeks.
+The patient continued treatment with ixekizumab.4

 The exposure-adjusted incidence rate of Candida infections during weeks 0 through 60 was similar to the rate during weeks 0 to 12.2